By Roy Stevenson

 The majority of travel writers these days are part timers.

 Some writers have full time jobs so they can support their family and pay the bills.
 They write and travel in their spare time as a creative outlet.
 It also helps fund their exotic vacations a few times a year.

 Other writers are fortunate enough to have a spouse with a good enough income to pay the bills.
 Their writing income is a sideline and a supplement to the household income.

 Some writers have very wealthy spouses or a big bank account.
 They don’t need the money and don’t even care about being paid.
-But they like to proudly display magazines with their published articles on their coffee table and tell their friends about it.
+But they like to proudly display magazines with their published articles on their coffee tables and tell their friends about it.

 Once, on a press trip, I was telling a writer with a wealthy spouse about how she could sell more articles.
 She laughed and said that she “never wants to work that hard!”
 Fair enough.

 Obviously, part time travel writers come in many shapes and sizes.

 You might not have the time or inclination to be prolific but you can still have travel writing goals.
 Use the craft for your own purposes - sideline income, funding your vacations, or bragging rights.